 To sew a pair of slippers, you will need several supplies.

 1. To make the sole, you will need a "non-slip" material.
-There are ready-made soles that you can buy but they are quite expensive.
+There are ready-made soles you can buy, but they are quite expensive.
 Also, Artesane suggests working with bulgomme, the rubber foam used as a table protector.
-The textured side allows making soles and the thickness is adequate.
+The textured side allows you to make soles, and the thickness is just right.

 - stretch fabric: jersey, fleece, sweatshirt ...